-- A. Mid-way through the probationary period.
+A. Mid-way through the probationary period.
 In most cases this will be three (3) months from the time the employee is placed in probationary status.
-The completed form is due in the Personnel Department no later than fifteen (15) working days after the midprobation date. - B. At the end of probation.
+The completed form is due in the Personnel Department no later than fifteen (15) working days after the midprobation date.

+- B. At the end of probation.
 This evaluation must be completed no earlier than the beginning of the final month of the probationary period and no later than the last day of the probationary period.
 In most cases, the probationary period is six (6) months.
 If the probationary period is extended, the Personnel Department must be notified immediately.
-The completed form is due in the Personnel Department no later than fifteen (15) working days after the end of probation date.

-- C. Annually, twelve (12) months from the date of last evaluation, to be defined as the performance evaluation date.
-The completed form is due in the Personnel Department no later than fifteen (15) working days after the annual performance evaluation date. - D. Within ninety (90) days after an overall performance evaluation rating of Below Satisfactory is given. - IV.
-THE PERFORMANCE EVALUATION - A. Conduction and Reviewing the Performance Evaluation - 1.
+The completed form is due in the Personnel Department no later than fifteen (15) working days after the end of probation date. - C. Annually, twelve (12) months from the date of last evaluation, to be defined as the performance evaluation date.
+The completed form is due in the Personnel Department no later than fifteen (15) working days after the annual performance evaluation date. - D. Within ninety (90) days after an overall performance evaluation rating of Below Satisfactory is given.

+IV.
+THE PERFORMANCE EVALUATION

+- A. Conduction and Reviewing the Performance Evaluation - 1.
 The rater shall be the Assistant Superintendent.
-The rater togeather with the the person to whom the employee normally reports shall complete the Employee Performance Form and discuss it with the employee.
+The rater together with the person to whom the employee normally reports shall complete the Employee Performance Form and discuss it with the employee.
 In those cases where an employee may be assigned work by various supervisors, the Assistant Superintendent will make rating decisions after consulting with others for whom the employee has performed work. - 2.
 The Superintendent shall be the reviewer.
 All ratings must be reviewed.
 Before the reviewer signs the form, the ratings should be discussed and any differences of opinion should be resolved.
 The reviewer shall not change the original rating; however, unresolved differences may be noted by comments on the evaluation form by the reviewer. - 3.
-Upon completion of the review by the Superintenden, the County Engineer shall review and shall have final approval of all evaluations. - B. The Performance Evaluation Conference - 1.
+Upon completion of the review by the Superintendent, the activity head shall review and shall have final approval of all evaluations. - B. The Performance Evaluation Conference - 1.
 Review the employee's job specification prior to the conference. - 2.
-Choose a quiet location where you will not be interrupted for the conference. - 3.
-First, discuss the employee's strong points. - 4.
-Discussion of the employee's weak points should be a foundation for development.
-At this point, a program of suggestions and improvements should be outlined in Section E, Performance Improvement Plan, of the Performance Evaluation Form. - 5.
-Evaluations for an employee should always be based on observable, objective facts. - 6.
-To close the conference, summarize the major points discussed and the future goals that were established. - C. Completion of the Employee Performance Evaluation Form:
+Choose a quiet location where you will not be interrupted for the conference.